top of page

 VIBE

-Designed as a provocative interactive sound installation, this sculpture employed speakers to visualize sound vibrations as organic, playful performances triggered by human interaction.
-Thematically based on the concept of Cymatics, VIBE was a curatorial composition created as my final post-graduate project to visualize sound through physical and playful social interactions.
+Designed as a provocative interactive sound installation, this sculpture deployed speakers to visualise sound vibrations as organic, playful performances triggered by human interaction.
+Thematically based on the concept of cymatics (the science of visualising audio frequencies), VIBE was a curatorial composition created as my final post-graduate project to visualise sound through physical and playful social interactions.

 bottom of page